Dimfacion/Curse-of-Strahd-Reloaded-FR/Introduction/Guide du Maître de Jeu pour Curse of Strahd.md

 [[Arc V - The Curse of Strahd]].
 Coming soon.
 [[Epilogue]].
 Coming soon.
 ## Appendices
-[[Non-Player Characters]].
+[[Personnages Non-Joueurs]].
 A compendium of every major NPC in the adventure.
 [[Amber Shards]].
 A compendium of every amber shard that appears in the adventure.
 [[Glossary]].
 A glossary of all new rules or mechanics that are used in the adventure.